vishwaa-atomic/Unidock-processer/README.md

   5a.
 Run "Text.sh" to produce a text file with all your ligands 5b.
 Run "VS.sh" to conduct your virtual screening
 6. You can use "Check.sh" to check on the status of your Virtual Screening
+7. After your run has concluded, run "low.py" to find the lowest energy ligand (best target).